African penguin: Description

-African penguins resemble and are thought to be related to the Humboldt, Magellanic and Galápagos penguins.
+African penguins resemble and are related to the Humboldt, Magellanic and Galápagos penguins.
 African penguins have a very recognisable appearance, with a thick band of black that is in the shape of an upside-down horseshoe.
 They have black feet and black spots that vary in size and shape between individuals.
 Magellanic penguins share a similar bar marking that often confuses the two; the Magellanic has a double bar on the throat and chest, whereas the African has a single bar.
-These penguins have the nickname "jackass penguin", which comes from the loud penguin noises they make.
+These penguins are sometimes called "jackass penguins", which comes from the loud braying noises they make.

 Distribution and habitat

-The African penguin is only found on the south-western coast of Africa, living in colonies on 24 islands between Namibia and Algoa Bay, near Port Elizabeth, South Africa.
-It is the only penguin species that breeds in Africa and its presence gave name to the Penguin Islands.
+The African penguin is found on the southern and southwestern coast of Africa, living in colonies on 24 islands between Namibia and Algoa Bay, near Port Elizabeth, South Africa.
+It is the only penguin species that breeds in Africa, and its presence gave name to the Penguin Islands.

 Two colonies were established by penguins in the 1980s on the mainland near Cape Town, namely Boulders Beach near Simon's Town and Stony Point in Betty's Bay.
 Mainland colonies likely became possible only in recent times due to the reduction of predator numbers, although the Betty's Bay colony has been attacked by leopards.
 The only other mainland colony is in Namibia, but it is not known when it was established.

-Boulders Beach is a tourist attraction due to the beach, swimming and the penguins.
+Boulders Beach is a tourist attraction due to the beach, swimming, and the penguins themselves.
 The penguins will allow people to approach them as close as a meter.

 Breeding populations of African penguins are being kept in numerous zoos worldwide.
 No colonies are known outside the southwestern coast of Africa, although vagrants (mostly juveniles) may occasionally be sighted beyond the normal range.